MonoDetour/MonoDetour/README.md

 ```

 MonoDetour entirely relies on `ILHook`s for hooking similar to HarmonyX.
 But instead of having monolithic `ILHook` methods like in HarmonyX, MonoDetour maps every hook to a unique `ILHook`.

+## Core Concepts

+### MonoDetourManager

+Every hook made with MonoDetour is attached to a `MonoDetour.MonoDetourManager` object.
+When no `MonoDetourManager` object is specified, MonoDetour will use the default `MonoDetour.HookGen.HookGenManager.Instance` singleton it has generated for your assembly.
+You can use that manager for managing your hooks, or you can create your own managers.

 ## Why?